- The Customer as defined below.

 - This MSA provides the general terms and conditions governing any Order Form entered into between Bulletproof and Customer for the provision of Services by Bulletproof.

-- The Parties will enter into the Order Form by a duly authorised representative of each party signing the Order Form, and it shall become binding only upon countersignature by Bulletproof and will continue thereafter unless terminated earlier in accordance with clause 14.
+- The Parties will enter into the Order Form by a duly authorized representative of each party signing the Order Form, and it shall become binding only upon countersignature by Bulletproof and will continue thereafter unless terminated earlier in accordance with clause 14.

 BULLETPROOF’S RIGHTS AND OBLIGATIONS